-Outcome 1: Student will demonstrate ability to assess and adapt to varying clinical presentations of patients.
+Outcome 1: Students will apply critical thinking to assess and adapt to varying clinical

-Outcome 2: Student will evaluate images for appropriate positioning and image quality.
+Outcome 2: Student will evaluate radiographic images for pathology pertinent to

-Goal #2: Student will display effective interpersonal communication skills.
+Goal Three: Student will demonstrate effective interpersonal skills.

-Outcome 1: Student will demonstrate communication skills with a diverse patient population.
+Outcome 1: Students will demonstrate effective interdisciplinary communication skills to deliver care to a diverse patient population.

-Outcome 2: Student will demonstrate effective interdisciplinary communication skills.
+Outcome 2: Student will apply effective interpersonal skills in a healthcare

-Goal #4: Student will demonstrate professionalism through growth and development activities.
+Goal Four: Student will demonstrate professionalism through growth and development activities.

 Outcome 1: Student will demonstrate clinical professionalism.